jhollway/jameshollway.com/content/post/Borodin/index.md

 ---
 title: "Building Our Way Out of the Crisis: Do Building Characteristics Affect a Neighborhood's Median Rents?"
-subtitle: Statistics for International Relations Research II
+subtitle: Vladimir Borodin - Statistics for International Relations Research II
-author: Vladimir Borodin
 date: 2021-06-01
 math: true
 diagram: true